fgnt/python_crashkurs/docs/include/ntcocalc.md

 > for small and large teams, academic courses, and large-scale infrastructure.

 We have our own Jupyter Hub server (https://ntprog2.upb.de), but we have to activate your University Account (i.e. IMT account) manually.
+If its not activated, you will get the following error:

+> Spawn failed: Server at http://127.0.0.1:46431/jupyter/user/<IMTUser\>/ didn't respond in 30 seconds

 Alternatively, your can ask your tutor to get a user and password assigned.

 # Remote: CoCalc